Fantom-Factory/afMorphia/readme.md

 }
 ```

 ### Entities

-An entity is a top level domain object that is persisted in a Mongo collection.
+An entity is a top level domain object that is persisted in a MongoDB collection.

 Entity objects must be annotated with the [@Entity](http://repo.status302.com/doc/afMorphia/Entity.html) facet.
-By default, the MongoFB collection name is the same as the entity Type (unqualified) name.
+By default, the MongoDB collection name is the same as the (unqualified) entity Type name.
 Example, if your entity type is `acmeExample::User` then it maps to a collection named `User`.

 Entity fields are mapped to properties in a MongoDB document.
-Use the `@Property` facet to annotate an Entity field as one to be mapped to / from a Mongo property.
+Use the `@Property` facet to mark fields that should be mapped to / from a Mongo property.
 Again, the default is to take the property name and type from the field, but it may be overridden by facet values.

 As all MongoDB documents define a unique property named `_id`, all entities must also define a unique property named `_id`.
 Example: